 On the other hand, our UltraClear Epoxy Slow Hardener has a longer working time of 30 minutes before the curing reaches an unworkable point.
 It can cure at a higher temperature of 80°F or above.
 It is also slightly more translucent as a finish, though this usually won't matter for the kinds of projects it's designed for.

-Have questions about marine epoxy?
-Want planning advice?
+Have questions?
+Want advice?
 Contact us!

 At UltraClear Epoxy, we value high-quality customer service.

 If you have any questions about our UltraClear Marine Epoxy, or if you would like assistance in planning an epoxy project and gathering the necessary supplies, please reach out to us—Our epoxy experts are ready to assist!